Greensboro Complex

-The Greensboro Coliseum Complex, commonly referred to as Greensboro Coliseum (the first and biggest building on the site), is an entertainment and sports complex located in Greensboro, North Carolina.
-Opened in 1959, the complex holds eight venues that includes an amphitheater, arena, aquatic center, banquet hall, convention center, museum, theatre, and an indoor pavilion.
-It is the home of the UNC Greensboro Spartans men's basketball team, the Greensboro Swarm of the NBA G League, the Carolina Cobras of the National Arena League, as well as the Atlantic Coast Conference (ACC) with their Men's and Women's basketball tournaments.
+The Greensboro Complex, formerly known as the Greensboro Coliseum Complex, is an entertainment and sports complex located in Greensboro, North Carolina, United States.
+Opened in 1959, the complex holds eight venues that includes an amphitheater, arena, aquatic center, banquet hall, convention center, museum, theatre and an indoor pavilion.
+It is the home of the UNC Greensboro Spartans men's basketball team, the Greensboro Swarm of the NBA G League, the Carolina Cobras of the National Arena League, the Greensboro Gargoyles of the East Coast Hockey League (ECHL), as well as the Atlantic Coast Conference (ACC) with their men's and women's basketball tournaments.

-It has hosted the Men's ACC Tournament twenty-three times since 1967 and the Women's ACC Tournament twelve times since 2000.
-Other notable sporting events include the National Collegiate Athletic Association (NCAA) Men's "Final Four" in 1974 and the East Regionals in 1976, 1979 and 1998.
-More recently, the Coliseum has hosted the U.S. Figure Skating Championships in 2011, 2015, and 2020.
+It has hosted the ACC men's tournament twenty-three times since 1967 and the ACC women's tournament twelve times since 2000.
+Other notable sporting events include the National Collegiate Athletic Association (NCAA) Division I men's basketball tournament Final Four in 1974 and the East Regionals in 1976, 1979 and 1998.
+More recently, the Coliseum has hosted the U.S. Figure Skating Championships in 2011, 2015 and 2020.

-It is also the former home of several professional hockey teams including the Greensboro Generals and Greensboro Monarchs of the East Coast Hockey League (ECHL) and the National Hockey League's Carolina Hurricanes.
+It is also the former home of several professional hockey teams including the Greensboro Generals and Greensboro Monarchs of the ECHL and the National Hockey League's Carolina Hurricanes.

-The complex has hosted the "Central Carolina Fair" since 1999.
+The complex has hosted the 'Central Carolina Fair' since 1999.